The Government recently enacted the Price Control and Anti-Profiteering Act 2011 (“Act”), which came into force on 1 April 2011.

 What it aims to do is to prevent greedy traders and unscrupulous businesses from charging exorbitant prices for their goods and services.
 The enactment of the Act should therefore be welcomed as a safeguard for consumers against opportunistic profiteers.
 However, as it gives the Price Controller broad powers that will have a direct effect on the rakyat, prices should only be determined after thorough consideration of the impact on stakeholders.

-The success of the Act in achieving its objective is therefore very much dependent on its implementation.
+The success of the Price Control and Anti-Profiteering Act 2011 in achieving its objective is therefore very much dependent on its implementation.